davendarmawan/sgc_app/README.md

 ```

 #### Expected Improvements
-- Connect API to the Login / Register Menus.
+- Connect API and Database to the Login and Register Menus.

 ## Important Issues!
 - There is a **loophole** on the app.
 This happens when the user has no access to any devices / have not set their selected devices.
 This is hard to implement because there is no logic to determine user's approved and selected devices (as the app is not connected to the database).
 Hence, after login, the user (who may not have access) will go straight to Home Menu (`home.dart`).